cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

   </tr>
 </table>

-> *Table 2*
+> *Table 4.2*

 ### Surface Water Quality Results
-We found that after the Gold King Mine Spill, there was a rise in the heavy metals Arsenic, Lead, Aluminum, Iron, and Manganese.
-Figures 4.2 and 4.4 show the levels rose beyond the EPA limits for safe drinking water.
+In our findings, after the Gold King Mine Spill, there was a rise in the heavy metals Arsenic, Lead, Aluminum, Iron, and Manganese.
+Figures 4.2 - 4.4 show the levels rose beyond the EPA limits for safe drinking water.
 The heavy metals settled and then spiked again in 2019.
-Further analysis revealed that there was a high stream flow in 2019 that likely caused the stream bed to re-invigorate the heavy metals.
+Further analysis revealed there was a high stream flow in 2019, likely causing the stream bed to re-invigorate the heavy metals.
 This caused secondary spiking to levels much higher than initially in 2015 and 2016.

 ## Well and Spring Water Quality